ajitjati/livestream-oodles-backend/readme.md

 - Screensharing Extension: Installation Chrome - direct installation not possible if not registered - reload necessary

 ###Done
+- 2017-01-26 - (bug) when webrtc connection is established over mobile (does not happen over wifi) NetworkChangeReceiver receives online event as soon as the webrtc connection is established. it sends this to ConnectActivity and restarts the websockets. which is leading to a crash in the communication
+- 2017-01-26 - (bug) when no pongs are received it should close the websocket session.
+It does so but crashes in publishOnlineStatus (maybe only in relation with the bug before)
+    - (improvement) only publish allowed users to client
+	   - when support widget is opening an requesting online status and user is offline it needs to be collected too
+	   - status - widget only publish users which are requesting the own status (not other also online users)
+	   - display only "allowed" users (get list from db/rest/other on server during registration
-- 2017-01-12 - (improvement) widget - a call cannot be stopped when peer does not answer
+- 2017-01-12 qQQq	- (improvement) widget - a call cannot be stopped when peer does not answer
 - 2017-01-05 - (browser) hangup with more then one user - peer-dropdown goes back to 0 (should stay with the just called user)
 - 2017-01-05 - (bug) widget - cannot hear any audio with android
 - 2017-01-05 - (bug) widget - audio cannot be switched on/off